 We are left with the problem of determining j^ efficiently.
 We will not be able to compute j^ in constant time at each iteration i but we will show that, if at step i we execute $s_i > 1$ steps, then we are advancing in the construction of the longest solution.
 Specifically, we are extending the length of that solution by $\Theta(s_i)$ units.
 Given that the longest segment cannot be longer than n, the sum of these extra-costs cannot be larger than O(n), and thus we are done!
 This is called amortized argument because we are, in some sense, charging the cost of the expensive iterations to the cheapest ones.
-The computation of j^ at iteration i requires the check of the positions $LMin^k[L_i]$ for $k = 1, 2, \ldots$ until the condition in Fact 2.2 is satisfied; in fact, we know that all the other $j > j^$ do not satisfy Fact 2.2.
+The computation of j^ at iteration i requires the check of the positions $LMin^k[L_i]$ for k = 1, 2, ... until the condition in Fact 2.2 is satisfied; in fact, we know that all the other $j > j^$ do not satisfy Fact 2.2.
 This search takes j^ steps and finds a new segment whose length is increased by at least j^ units, given Property (a) above.
 This means that either an iteration i takes constant time, because the check fails immediately at $LMin[L_i]$ (so the current solution is not better than the one computed at the previous iteration i - 1), or the iteration takes $O(j^)$ time but the new segment $D[L_i, r_i]$ has been extended by j^ units.
-Since a segment cannot be longer than the entire sequence D[1, n], we can conclude that the total extra-time cannot be larger than O(n).
+Since a segment cannot be longer than O(n).